nyberry/nyberrysite/blog/moser.md

 The bony pain was in fact due to multiple myeloma, a rare form of bone cancer.
 It needed chemotherapy, not ibuprofen.

-The persistent cough was a sign of sarcoidosis, a weird condition where clusters of inflammatory cells called granulomas form in the lungs.
+The persistent cough was a sign of sarcoidosis, a rare condition where clusters of inflammatory cells called granulomas form in the lungs.
 It needed steroids, not antibiotics.

 And the patient with flu-like symptoms had contracted Weils disease, or leptospirosis, while working on her farm's water supply.
-It was entering its' second, immune phase, which is a very bad thing.
+It was entering the second, immune phase, which is a very bad thing.
 Her kidneys and liver were failing, as the little bugs wreaked havoc in her bloodstream.
-You can fix leptospirosis, but you need to recognise it while the patient is still alive- and preferably with working kidneys.
+You can fix leptospirosis, but it is best recognised while the patient still has working kidneys.

 Happily, all three were diagnosed and treated, and recovered.